John's Healthier Hot Chocolate

 What are some other possible emulsifiers?

-Can you help me improve my recipe?It’s intended to be a compromise between flavor and minimal sugar content.I'm on a quest to find ways to make hot chocolate taste better without adding sugar.Please try it and contact me with any feedback or suggestions.John Pitkin
+Can you help me improve my recipe?My recipe is intended to be a compromise between flavor and minimal sugar content.I'm on a quest to find ways to make hot chocolate taste better without adding sugar or making it less healthy.Please try it and contact me with any feedback or suggestions.John Pitkin

 [email protected]